Aerial operations in the Chaco War: Paraguayan and Bolivian aerial operations over the Paraguay river

 Given that all the troops and supplies which Paraguay sent to the Chaco were transported via the Río Paraguay, aerial control of the river took on considerable importance.
 The Paraguayan Navy had a small aviation arm (Aviación Naval), equipped with Macchi M.18, a Savoia-Marchetti S.59, and a CANT 10 flying boats.

 The Navy quartered its small force at Bahía Negra, in the northern sector of the Chaco, in order to support its forces blocking any Bolivian advance downriver.
+The Air Arm of the Paraguayan Navy was created in 1929, as the Servicio Aéreo Naval, with the help of Italian aviator Lieutenant Colonel Ernesto Colombo.
+The force initially had a CANT-10 and a SIAI S59bis, followed in 1932 by two Macchi M18s.
+It also shared two Morane-Saulnier MS-35 and MS-139 trainers, and a SAML A.3 with Army Aviation.
 During the war, the Paraguayan air force flew 145 missions, including reconnaissance missions and air-ground attacks.
 The Aero-Naval unit kept the Bolivians under pressure in the upper part of the Río Paraguay, including conducting the first nighttime bombardments in the Americas.
-On 22 December 1934, a Macchi M.18 bombed the Bolivian outposts of Vitriones and San Juan, south of Puerto Suárez, dropping 400 pounds of bombs.
+This was on 22 December 1934, when a Macchi M.18 bombed the Bolivian outposts of Vitriones and San Juan, south of Puerto Suárez, dropping 400 pounds of bombs.
+In commemoration of this achievement, Naval Aviation day is celebrated every 22 December.

 The Bolivians also based a small aerial squadron in the northern sector of the Chaco, and attacked traffic on the Rio Paraguay on various occasions.
 Given the importance of the river as a line of communication, the loss of a gunboat or large steamboat due to air attack would have been a grave loss for Paraguay.

 To counter the Bolivian aerial menace, the Paraguayan Navy used gunboats, all of them well-equipped with antiaircraft artillery, to escort troop or supply boats, and to serve as antiaircraft defense at the principal bases of Concepción, Puerto Casado and Bahía Negra.
 The gunboats saw some action, and on several encounters kept Bolivian aircraft at bay.
 The gunboat Tacuary is credited with the shooting down of a Bolivian aircraft at Bahia Negra on 22 December 1932, while the large gunboat Humaitá fought off the surviving aircraft of the same package minutes later at Puerto Leda.
 Due to the efforts of the Navy, the Bolivian Air Corps were able to inflict only minimal damage on Paraguayan logistic traffic.

-Air Arm of the Paraguayan Navy

-The Air Arm of the Paraguayan Navy was created in 1929, as the Servicio Aéreo Naval, with the help of Italian aviator Lieutenant Colonel Ernesto Colombo.
-The force initially had a CANT-10 and a SIAI S59bis, followed in 1932 by two Macchi M18s.
-It also shared two Morane-Saulnier MS-35 and MS-139 trainers, and a SAML A.3 with Army Aviation.
-Paraguayan Naval Aviation had the honor of conducting the first night time aerial bombing in the Americas with a Macchi M.18 (R-5) against Bolivian positions in the northern front.
-This was on 22 December 1934.
-In commemoration of this achievement, Naval Aviation day is celebrated every 22 December.